Do you have an inflated ego?

 5 Tactics of the Inflated Ego That Keep You Asleep

 When you are “asleep” you have not awoken to the truth of life – of your reality.
-When we speak of “waking up” or refer to an “awakening soul,” we are referring to a person who has tasted authenticity of being – not the lies and half-truths of man-made existence.
+When we speak of “waking up” or refer to a “spiritual awakening” we are referring to a person who has tasted authenticity of being – not the lies and half-truths of man-made existence.

 So have you woken up, or are you mostly asleep?
 Perhaps you are in the middle, and exist in a limbo between truth and lie, reality and unreality.
 Find out below:

 1. I need anger and fear in order to enact change.